jakepurple13/QuickActionSource/README.md

     }
 });

-// Adding buttons to the ActionBar actionBar.addActionItem(reply);
+// Add buttons to the ActionBar actionBar.addActionItem(reply);
 ```